kazuryyx/EnkaNetworkAPI/README.md

 }
 ```

-// You can choose which one you prefer
+- You can choose which one you prefer:
 ```gradle
 dependencies {
   compileOnly("me.kazury", "EnkaNetworkAPI", "4.0-SNAPSHOT")